Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Results

 Figure~\ref{Fig:eccarcthisto} shows histograms of the eccentricity distribution for stars with [Fe/H] $\leq -2$, $\leq -2.5$, and $\leq -3$, respectively.
-The colors represent the same cuts on $IA$ as in Figure~\ref{Fig:arcthisto}.
-From inspection of the upper row of panels, which includes stars on both retrograde and prograde orbits, the VMP/EMP stars with disk-like, very low-eccentricity orbits (ecc $< 0.2$) dominate over those with higher-eccentricity orbits in all three ranges of [Fe/H], with the relative proportions increasing with decreasing metallicity.
-In the bottom row of panels, the introduction of the v$_{\phi} > 150$ \kms\ cut greatly increases the relative dominance of VMP/EMP stars with disk-like orbits, including for stars with ecc $\leq 0.4$.
+The colors represent the same cuts on $IA$ as in Figure~\ref{Fig:arcthisto}: halo-like orbits with $IA > 0.65$ rad are shown with black lines, thick-disk orbits with $0.25$ rad $< IA \leq 0.65$ rad are shown with red lines, and thin-disk orbits with $IA \leq 0.25$ rad are shown with blue lines.
+From inspection of the top row of panels, which includes stars on both retrograde and prograde orbits, the candidate VMP/EMP thin disk-like stars are broadly distributed over all eccentricities, while the candidate VMP/EMP thick disk-like stars exhibit similar patterns to halo-like stars in all three ranges of [Fe/H].
+However, in the bottom row of panels, the v$_{\phi} > 150$ \kms\ cut increases the relative dominance of VMP/EMP stars on disk-like orbits, including for stars with ecc $\leq 0.4$.

-In summary, a total of 8,037 candidate VMP/EMP stars with v$_{\phi} >$ 150 \kms\ were identified, considering the 6,185 stars among the 6,223 and 7,999 disk-like candidates from the \zmax$~$and Haywood criteria that were selected by both methods.
+In summary, a total of 1,496 candidate VMP/EMP stars with v$_{\phi} >$ 150 \kms\ are identified.
+The total numbers of highly prograde disk-like candidates selected by the \zmax$~$and Haywood criteria are 876 and 1,476, respectively.
+There are 856 stars selected by both methods.